Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Corpus Creation

 \subsection{Availability and Usage}

 We have structured the “Vashantor” dataset in easily accessible formats, primarily available in JSON and CSV, catering to the convenience of researchers and practitioners.
 These formats enable easy integration into a wide range of natural language processing applications and machine learning models.
-Once published, scholars and practitioners who want to use the dataset can do so through our dedicated online repository, which will make it available for academic and research purposes.
+Scholars and practitioners interested in utilizing the dataset can access it via our dedicated online repository, \href{https://data.mendeley.com/datasets/bj5jgk878b}{Link} providing open availability for academic and research purposes.
 This publicly available policy will promote the use of the dataset in language studies, dialect analysis, machine translation, and other domains.
 By providing straightforward access and a well-organized structure, we aim to facilitate the broadest possible usage of the “Vashantor” dataset within the research community.